lreimer/secure-devex22/README.md

 ## Continuous Integration

-GitHub and many other platforms provide CI functionality out of the box.
+GitHub and many other platforms provide CI and security integration functionality that can be used.

 ```bash
 # see https://github.com/lreimer/secure-devex22/actions
 # see https://github.com/lreimer/secure-devex22/actions/new?category=security